decentralizedlabs/uniswap-v3-price-feed/README.md

 ### Merge to earn

-When a PR is merged, **contributors receive an amount of slices entitling them to a part of the whole donations / earnings of the project**.
+When a PR is merged, **contributors receive slices granting them a part of the future donations / earnings of the project**.

-The amount of slices to be issued can be discussed on github or elsewhere, and can eventually be proposed by the contributors or mainteiners.
-Once the PR is merged, the slices are minted and the amount is recorded in the PR discussion.
+Discussion on the slices to be issued can happen on Github or elsewhere.
+Once the PR is merged, the agreed amount of slices is minted to all contributors and maintainers involved.

 Learn how Slice works on the [website](https://slice.so) or ask questions on [Discord](https://discord.gg/c7puDHjgMU).